Researcher

 Jennifer is a PhD student in Romance Languages and Literatures (Linguistics Track), hosted in the French department.
 Her research examines the intersection of grammatical gender and social gender.

-Jennifer’s Hildebrand fellowship will support her research on variation in non-binary French and the social challenges non-binary Francophones face in using this gender-affirming French variety in their everyday lives.
-She uses a mixed-methods approach to examine both what non-binary French forms are gaining popularity, and changing social attitudes toward these word forms.
-She is excited...
+Jennifer’s Hildebrand Fellowship supported her research on variation in non-binary French and the social challenges non-binary Francophones face in using this gender-affirming French variety in their everyday lives.
+For this project, she conducted ethnographic research in LGBTQ+ communities in and around the city of Montreal.
+She uses a mixed-methods approach to examine both what non-...